TN 132 (05-25)

 11. Report of bankruptcy action

-Some inquiries will be received after certification to Treasury or actual offset has occurred.
-In the majority of these cases, the debtor simply failed to contact us to resolve the repayment issue as specified in the pre-offset notice.
-There are other situations, however, where certification to Treasury may have been incorrect.
-This section explains how to handle specific post-offset/post-certification inquiries.
+SSA will receive some inquiries after certification to Treasury or actual offset has occurred.
+In these situations, certification to Treasury may have been incorrect.
+This section explains how to handle specific post-offset and post-certification inquiries.

 1. Allegation of pending protest or waiver request